-Over the course of the year, volunteer mentors benefit from over 300 hours of training - building skills they'll need in school, but also for their future careers.
-9 out of 10 are in work or further education within 3 months of finishing and, as well as getting that all important foot on the job ladder, they show a continued commitment to social change.
+Over the course of the year, City Year Mentors benefit from over 300 hours of training - building skills they'll need in school, but also for their future careers.
+9 out of 10 are in work or further education within three months of finishing and, as well as getting that all important foot on the job ladder, they show a continued commitment to social change.

 The difference a City Year makes - from beginning to end

 Confident about getting things done (up 11%)